 As Covid grows, the Dutch are forced to return to partial lockdown.

-On Friday, Dutch Prime Minister Mark Rutte declared the first partial winter lockdown in Western Europe, with three weeks of Covid restrictions on restaurants, stores, and athletic events.
+On Friday, Dutch Prime Minister Mark Rutte declared the first partial winter lockdown in Western Europe, with at least three weeks of Covid restrictions on restaurants, shops, and sporting events.

-After Rutte announced the “annoying and far-reaching” measures in response to a record high of over 16,000 infections every day, protesters blew off fireworks in The Hague.
+After Rutte announced the “annoying and far-reaching” measures to combat a record spike in coronavirus infections, police in The Hague used water cannon to disperse hundreds of firework-throwing demonstrators.

-Rutte remarked at a press conference that the situation necessitated a “hard blow of a few weeks” because the virus is “everywhere, throughout the country, in all sectors, and in all ages.”
+Rutte told a national television news conference that the issue requires a “hard blow of a few weeks” because the virus is “everywhere, throughout the country, in all sectors and all ages.”

 “Fortunately, the vast majority of people have been vaccinated; otherwise, the suffering in hospitals would be unimaginable right now.”

-For the next three weeks, bars, restaurants, cafes, and supermarkets must close at 8:00 p.m., while non-essential establishments must close at 6:00 p.m.
+From Saturday, bars, restaurants, cafes, and supermarkets must close at 8:00 p.m., while non-essential establishments must close at 6:00 p.m., according to the Dutch government.

 People will be limited to four visitors at a time and encouraged to work from home unless it is absolutely required.